Prateek Kuhad: Early life

 Kuhad is the son of Paras Kuhad who was the additional Solicitor General of India from 2012 to 2014.
 His birth place is Jaipur, Rajasthan, and he has two sisters.
 He learnt to play the guitar at age 16 and started songwriting in his late teens.
 He graduated high school at Maharaja Sawai Man Singh Vidyalaya, in Jaipur.
 Later, he studied Maths and Economics at New York University before moving to Delhi to pursue a full-time career in music.

 Career

 After graduating from New York University, Kuhad returned to India and released his first EP, the self titled Prateek Kuhad, and Raat Raazi in 2013.
 His debut album, In Tokens & Charms, was released in 2015.
 He also signed a publishing deal with Los Angeles–based company Cutcraft Music.
 Kuhad became the first Indian artist to be signed by the American record label Elektra Records in 2020.

 Kuhad released his third album, The Way That Lovers Do, on May 20, 2022.
+In 2026, he released his fourth studio album, Full Moon Chamber.